cassie202/Med-trix/README.md

 ### How does it work?

-As a user, you will sign up with your Email and password or with Google.
-When logged in, you can access hospitals by going to "Find Care" page to type your state. once you see a convenient one, you can download it as CSV File or copy the link to save any where.The App is intuitive and easy to use and navigate even by first users
+As a user, you will sign up with your Email and password or with a Google account.
+When logged in, you can find hospitals within your state by typing your state on the search box in "Find Care page'.
+Once you see your choice hospital, you can download the list via csv file-type by clicking the download button.
+You can also copy the link of the list.
+This App is intuitive and easy to navigate even as a first user.

 ### Check out an example

-Check out a video demo of the example app here: [iNeedToBuy.xyz](https://app.ineedtobuy.xyz/)
+Check out a video demo of the example app here: [Med-trix](https://med-trix.netlify.app/)

 <hr>